SaltaIT/eyp-tomcat/README.md

 ## Development

-We are pushing to have acceptance testing in place, so any new feature should have some test to check both presence and absence of any feature
+We are pushing to have acceptance testing in place, so any new feature must have tests to check both presence and absence of any feature